How to make log structures: Introduction

 Let $M\cong \ZZ^r$ be a lattice of rank $r$, $\Sigma$ a rational polyhedral fan in $M$, and $K$ a field.
 The \emph{Stanley--Reisner ring} $K[\Sigma]$ is the free $K$-vector space over the monomials $z^m$, $m\in M\cap |\Sigma|$, where

 We consider stratified spaces

-with locally closed strata indexed by a finite poset $T$.
-We denote by $Y_\eta$ the Zariski closure of $Y_\eta^\star$.
-We always assume that $Y$ is reduced and equidimensional, and that the irreducible components of $Y$ are normal; we identify a point $\eta \in T$ with the generic point of the corresponding stratum and we denote by $T^{[c]}\subset T$ the set of strata of codimension $c$: it follows that the irreducible components of $Y$ are the closures of the strata of codimension $0$ and
+over $k$ with locally closed strata indexed by a finite poset $T$.\footnote{Where $\eta_1\leq \eta_2$ if and only if $Y_{\eta_1}^\star$ is contained in the Zariski closure of $Y_{\eta_2}^\star$.
+We spell out our terminology on stratified spaces in \S~\ref{sec:stratified_spaces}.} We denote by $Y_\eta$ the Zariski closure of $Y_\eta^\star$.
+We always assume that $Y$ is reduced and equidimensional, and that the irreducible components of $Y$ are normal.
+We identify a point $\eta \in T$ with the generic point of the corresponding stratum and we denote by $T^{[c]}\subset T$ the set of strata of codimension $c$.
+It follows that the irreducible components of $Y$ are the closures of the strata of codimension $0$ and